 Mini First Aid Kit: An item we always like to have just in case.

-Snacks: There are some great spots to hang out and eat some snacks or a packed lunch along the reservoir.
+Snacks: There are some great spots to hang out and eat some snacks or a packed lunch by the reservoir.

 Bear Spray: Bears frequent the area, so bring along your bear spray and know how to use it.